kmuthukk/yugabyte-db/docs/enhancing-rocksdb-for-speed-and-scale.md

 filters.
 The data portion of an SSTable file was already chunked into blocks (32KB default) and demand-paged.

 However, the bloom filter &amp; index portions were monolithic (at least when we started using RocksDB in 2016) and needed to be brought into memory in an all-or-nothing manner.
-For large datasets, this put unnecessary pressure on memory requirements while also causing fragmentation.
+For large datasets, this increases memory requirements and causes memory fragmentation.

 We <a href="https://github.com/YugaByte/yugabyte-db/commit/147312863b104d2d4b2f267cbb6b4fc95f35f3a8">
-enhanced RocksDB’s index and bloom filters</a> to be multi-level/block-oriented structures so that these metadata blocks can be demand-paged into the block cache much like data blocks.
+enhanced RocksDB’s index and bloom filters</a> to be multi-level/block-oriented structures so that these metadata blocks can be demand-paged in uniform sized chunks into the block cache much like data blocks.
 This enables YugaByte DB to support very large data sets in a RAM efficient and memory allocator friendly manner.

 <h2 style="text-align: left;">Multiple Instances of RocksDB Per Node</h2>